aidanrohm/Distributed-Systems/Lab3/README.txt

         On node-2, run:
             python3 participantB.py

-        Both of these executions will dile, this is normal as they are waiting for RPC instructions from the coordinator
+        Both of these executions will idle, this is normal as they are waiting for RPC instructions from the coordinator

     2. Start the Coordinator:
         SSH into node-0 in a new terminal window, navigate to the Lab3 directory.